tweag/aws-secrets/README.md

 - These scripts depend on having the AWS CLI installed.
 (See references below)

-- It may be necessary to explicitly set the region (in the env variable AWS_DEFAULT_REGION).
+- It may be necessary to explicitly set the region (e.g. using the AWS_DEFAULT_REGION environment variable).

 References
 ==========